intel/gbs/docs/GBS.rst

 Installation Related Issues
 ---------------------------

-Q: I'm unable to get zypper to refresh from http://download.tizen.org/tools/openSUSE12.1/, but I'm not getting an error of repo issue
+Q: I'm unable to get zypper to refresh from http://download.tizen.org/tools/openSUSE12.1/, but I'm not getting an error of repo issue.

+A: This may be caused by proxy settings.
+Try double-checking the proxy settings and adding "-E" option when running **sudo zypper refresh** command, then see what happens.
+If problem is solved, preserve environment variables by modifying /etc/suders to solve the problem once and for all.
+Refer to Section 3 in `Setting up Development Environment`_ for details.

-A: This may be because there is a cached version at the proxy server.
+Another possible reason is cached version at the proxy server.
 Try running the commands below to clean the cache:

 ::